-But, like Apple, they didn’t make enough to go around, so we had to sell what we had.
-And what we had was a lot of generic MP3 players.
+But, like iPhones, they didn’t make enough to go around so we had to sell what we had…and what we had was a lot of generic MP3 players.

-People would come in asking for an iPod and the first question we would ask was, “Do you want an Apple iPod, or are you looking for an MP3 player?”
+When people came in asking for an iPod, the first question we would ask was, “Do you want an Apple iPod, or are you looking for an MP3 player?”

 That usually resulted in a confused look.
 Most people thought they were the same thing.

 We had to take the time to educate people on all the other options they had.
-A lot of times, an iPod really was what they wanted, and that was cool.
-But, a lot of other people just wanted the best device and, in their case, the best device didn’t come with an Apple sticker in the box.
+A lot of times, an iPod really was what they wanted, and that was cool, but a lot of other people just wanted the best device.
+In those cases, the best device often didn’t come with an Apple sticker in the box.

 Why So Many Different Names?

-Where I am in North America, these devices are normally called streaming devices or streaming media players.
-Sometimes, they’re mistakenly called Roku boxes, even though they may be made by Amazon, Apple, or one of the many other manufacturers I cover on this site.
+Where I am, in North America, these devices are normally called streaming devices or streaming media players.
+Sometimes they’re mistakenly called Roku boxes, even though they may be made by Amazon, Apple, or one of the many other manufacturers I will cover.
 Let me give you an example of something similar.

-Depending on what part of the country you’re in, you call that sugary, carbonated beverage Pop, Soda, or even Coke (even when it’s not Coke).
+Depending on what part of the country you’re in, you call that sugary, carbonated beverage “pop,” “soda,” or even “Coke” (even when it’s not Coke).
 People generally understand that “pop” and “soda” mean the same thing, but asking for a “Coke” from someone who calls it “soda” will typically get you a Coke, not a list of flavors to choose from.
-Similarly, unless it’s actually a Roku you’re talking about, please don’t call it a Roku box.
-It can create confusion for you and the person whom you’re talking to, and reduce the number of options you find if you’re shopping for a new device.
+Similarly, unless it’s actually a Roku you’re talking about, calling it a Roku box can create confusion for you and the person whom you’re talking to, and reduce the number of options you find if you’re shopping for a new device.